 3. Light up the Dawn

-If you’re not so great at waking up before the crack of dawn to attend an Anzac Day Dawn service but you still want to show your respects, you can Light up the Dawn.
+If you’re not so great at waking up before the crack of dawn to attend an Anzac Day Dawn service but still want to show your respects, you can head out to Light up the Dawn.
 The initiative, which began in 2020 due to restrictions, saw thousands of Australians in uniform and pyjamas stand at the end of their driveways, on balconies or in their homes with poppies and sprigs of rosemary and candles at 6am.

-4. Play a game of two-up
+7. Play a game of two-up

 Other participating venues: